It's the Girl in the Red Truck, Charlie Brown: Home media

 This special has rarely been televised since its original broadcast in 1988.
 Disney Channel aired it only once on October 1, 1995, as part of the Peanuts’ 45th anniversary marathon.
-Nickelodeon and ABC did not due to different points withheld the rights to the Peanuts specials.

 The special was released on VHS by Paramount Home Media Distribution on January 9, 1996.
 It has yet to be released on DVD, Blu-ray, or on any digital formats.